-Going back to the McKitrick and Michaels 2007 contention that the net warming bias at the global level may explain as much as half the observed land-based warming would indicate that the CO2 doubling temperature would diminish to 0.39°C according to Equation 5 as is also indicated on the graph.
-If that were the case, we see that the CO2 effect would really not be the main problem with the doubling temperature that reduced.
-This is perhaps a main reason that the IPCC has been difficult to accept this contention.
-We see that CO2 theory has a long history in Table 1.
-It would be difficult for those who are leading the CO2 effort to accept this contention.
+Going back to the McKitrick and Michaels 2007 contention that the net warming bias at the global level may explain as much as half the observed land-based warming would indicate that the CO_2 doubling temperature would diminish to 0.39°C according to Equation 5 as is also indicated on the graph.
+If that were the case, we see that the CO_2 effect would really breakdown.
+This is perhaps a main reason that the IPCC authors have been difficult to accept this contention.
+We see that CO_2 theory has a long history in Table 1.
+It would be difficult for those who are leading the CO_2 effort to accept this contention.
 Nevertheless, this puts our planet at risk if it turns out the McKitrick and Michaels work is reasonably accurate along with the many other authors cited in the introduction including this author.
-We note the references actually go back to 2005.
+We note the references actually go back about 15 years.

-It is clear that there is certainly cause for alarm why the many authors are being ignored as there is absolutely no real reason for the IPCC not to address this issue through setting albedo goals as they have for CO2.
+It is clear that there is certainly cause for alarm why the many authors' findings have not been influential.
+There is really no real reason for the IPCC and its authors not to address this issue through setting albedo goals as they have for CO_2 especially given the uncertainty in CO_2 doubling theory.
 Each day we take almost no action to try and cool off our cities is valuable wasted time in our fight against global warming while we lose more and more ice and snow.
-We have of course minimal suggestions of cool roofs, yet there is very little ongoing coordinated global effort to make such changes.
-We continue to use the worst case colors for our roads and roofs.
-There is actually no excuse for a better safe than sorry policy.
-This lack of IPCC albedo goals is highly risky and unacceptable at this late date.
+We have of course minimal suggestions of cool roofs, yet there is very little on-going coordinated global effort to make such changes.
+We continue to use the worst case colors for our roads and roofs, and allow unreflective architecture into our cities and ignore many other mitigating choices.
+There is actually no reason why we could not after all this time be using a better safe than sorry policy.
+Given the uncertainty in all our models, it seems that a continual lack of IPCC albedo goals is a highly global warming risk policy.

-4. Summary
+5. Summary

 We have provided a short review of CO_2 doubling theory and how its doubling temperature changes due to the UHI effect on global warming.
 Both the magnitude of CO_2 and the UHI effect are obviously hard to estimate on how much influence each has on global warming anomalies.
 A reasonable assessment is even difficult at this time.
 Therefore, we must accept that we most likely have two main root causes of global warming.
 Both need to be addressed.
 In our paper (Feinberg 2020) we provided suggestion related to the Urban Heat Island Effect which we would like to include here.
-As of the time of this paper, the IPCC is still (after 15 years) treating the UHI as only a local effect.
+As of the time of this paper, the IPCC authors are still (approximately 15 years) treating the UHI as only a local effect.

-We feel this is a serious error on a global scale.
+• We feel this is a serious error on a global scale.
 We stress that the IPCC is the main governing force and the only agency capable of promoting such albedo changes for cities and roads.
-Therefore, whether it is just for UHI known health reasons or due to studies similar to ours, we strongly urge the IPCC to set albedo goals and include such goals in their global meetings.
+Therefore, whether it is just for UHI known health reasons or due to studies that have found significance, we strongly urge the IPCC to set albedo goals and include such goals in their global meetings.